Thinking about investing in a professional photography session?

 Lastly, and most importantly, insurance, taxes, an accountant, contracts, and other related business expenses that allow me to professionally run my small business!

 Thanks for taking the time to read – I hope to see you for a future session.
-Us small businesses really appreciate the support!
+Our small businesses appreciate the support!